Tasty Baked Butter Rice with White or Brown Rice

 Ingredients

-- 1 tablespoon organic bullion the original recipe always used beef, but chicken works well, too
+- 1 tablespoon organic bouillon the original recipe always used beef, but chicken works well, and you can use a vegetable base for vegetarian

 - 1/2 teaspoon marjoram

-- 1 cup long grain white rice *see notes for adapting to brown rice
+- 1 cup long grain white rice Or long grain brown rice

 Instructions